William Bowden (Breck)

 Interactions between hydrological and biogeochemical processes, especially as these processes are influenced by land use practices and land cover characteristics at catchment scales.
 Uptake and use of science knowledge by resource managers, policy makers, and community stakeholders.

 Dr. Bowden is the Robert and Genevieve Patrick Professor in Watershed Science and Planning in the Rubenstein School of Environment and Natural Resources at the University of Vermont.
-He teaches undergraduate courses in the Environmental Sciences curriculum and graduate courses in the Aquatic of Ecology and Watershed Sciences curriculum.
+He teaches undergraduate courses in the Environmental Sciences curriculum and graduate courses in the Aquatic of Ecology and Watershed sciences curriculum at the University of Vermont.
 He is the Director of the Vermont Water Resources in Lake Studies Center and leads the Vermont component of the Northeastern States Research Cooperative.
-In addition, he is the Chair of the Technical Advisory Committee for the Lake Champlain Basin Program.
+In addition he is the Chair of the Technical Advisory Committee for the Lake Champlain Basin Program.

-His current research projects focus on effects of exurban development on stormwater runoff in Vermont and on climate change impacts in the arctic.
-Dr. Bowden is active in national and international programs that seek to integrate science in resource management decision making, including the Long-Term Ecological Research (LTER) program, Hydrology for Environment Life and Policy (HELP), the National Environmental Observatory Network (NEON), and the Study of Environmental Arctic Change (SEARCH).
+His current research projects focus on the effects of exurban development on stormwater runoff in Vermont and on climate change impacts in the arctic.
+Dr. Bowden is active in national and international programs to that seek to integrate science in resource management decision making, including the Long-Term Ecological Research (LTER) program, Hydrology for Environment Life and Policy (HELP), the National Environmental Observatory Network (NEON), and the Study of Environmental Arctic Change (SEARCH).
+Dr. Bowden received his B.S. with majors in Zoology and Chemistry from the University of Georgia (1973) and his M.Sc.
+(1974) and Ph.D.
+(1982) from North Carolina State University.

 Ph.D.
 1982 North Carolina State University, Bioogeochemistry of nitrogen in coastal ecosystems